indykiss/Coding-interview-course/README.md

 <br></br>
-Need to redo MaxChar, Integer reversal, Array Chunk, Anagrams.
-Not 100% sure I can get those independently.
+Need to redo steps exercise.
+Not 100% sure I can get that independently.
 Relisten to the explanations.
+<br> </br>
+In general, practice by taking the directions, throw it into a repl.it and try it out.